miztiik/serverless-kms-key-rotator/kms-data-key-encrypt-decrypt.md

 AWS KMS Key Encrypt & Decrypt with Data Key

-Using KMS `basic encryption` is easy, but it comes with a couple of drawbacks.
+Using KMS `basic encryption` is easy, but it comes with few drawbacks.

 1. Encrypting a significant amount of data is expensive as you have to transmit all your data over the wire in order to encrypt it on Amazon’s server.

 1. Transferring data over a network could cause potential security breaches and lead to an unauthorised disclosure of, or access to your data.

 1. The built-in 4KB limitation prevents you from encrypting large files.
-You could chunk the data up and reassemble it later during decryption, but rather than doing that let us have a look how we can do better by applying envelope encryption.**
+You could chunk the data up and reassemble it later during decryption, but rather than doing that let us have a look how we can do better by applying **Envelope encryption.**

-**Envelope Encryption** is a practice of encrypting plaintext data with a `Unique Data Key`, and then encrypting the `Data Ke`y with a key encryption key (KEK).
+**Envelope Encryption** is a practice of encrypting plaintext data with a `Unique Data Key`, and then encrypting the `Data Key` with a key encryption key (KEK).

 ![Fig : AWS KMS Encryption & Decryption Data Key](https://raw.githubusercontent.com/miztiik/serverless-kms-key-rotator/master/images/01_aws_kms_envelope_encryption_data_key.png)

-The above image shows the data encryption process in which the AWS KMS service produces a `Data Key` against with our previously created `Customer Master Key`, which is then used to encrypt our documents.
+The above image shows the data encryption process in which the AWS KMS service produces a `Data Key` with your   `Customer Master Key`, which is then used to encrypt the documents.

 You can also follow this article in **[Youtube](https://www.youtube.com/watch?v=U5nDPagdLPk&t=0s&list=PLxzKY3wu0_FKok5gI1v4g4S-g-PLaW9YD&index=23)**